stephen-hqxu/MMG/README.md

 ```

-Please note that this model is still experimental, the memory consumption is very high (up to 1TB) that you may need to run the training on a high-memory batch computing node.
-The inference code is currently unimplemented.
+Please note that this model is an experiment thus unoptimised and unusable.
+The memory consumption is very high (up to 1TB) that you need to run the training on a high-memory batch computing node.
+The inference code is unimplemented.